MaineDSA/membership_dashboard/README.md

 The dashboard provides the following features:

+- Standardizes some important membership list metrics across variances in membership list formatting going back to at least Jan 2020.
+- Tags members with the appropriate branch for their zip code, if a branch_zips.csv file is provided with the columns zip and branch.
+As tagging reoccurs each time the program is loaded, all branch labeling is based on the current branch zip codes allocations, as opposed to historical zip code allocations.
-- Dropdown menus in sidebar to select an active membership list and another to compare against.
+- Dropdown menus in sidebar to select an active membership list and another for seeing changes between lists.
 - Timeline graph showing long-term trends across all loaded lists.
 Choose what is shown by selecting columns from the dropdown list.
 - List table displaying the active membership list with the option to export a CSV.
 If a compare list is selected, only the rows that changed are shown.
 - Metrics showing the number of constitutional members, members in good standing, expiring members, and lapsed members.
 - Graphs displaying membership counts, dues, union membership, length of membership, and racial demographics.
+- Provides comprehensive retention data tracking based on join date, length of membership, and more.
 - Maps addresses to allow visualization of how membership metrics are distributed across the state.
-- Standardizes some important membership list metrics across variances in membership list formatting going back to at least Jan 2020.
-- Tags members with the appropriate branch for their zip code, if a branch_zips.csv file is provided with the columns zip and branch.
-As tagging reoccurs each time the program is loaded, all branch labeling is based on the current branch zip codes allocations, as opposed to historical zip code allocations.

 ## Notes